- Being in negative equity means that you owe more on your mortgage than your property is worth if you were to sell it.

-In simple terms, having negative equity in your home means you would still owe your lender if you were to sell it.
+Having negative equity in your home means you would still owe your lender if you were to sell it.
+It typically happens after a property market crash or in the event that a property suffers major damage or significant issues are uncovered, thereby reducing its market value.

 How common is negative home equity in Australia?